BOARD OF DIRECTORS

 Marcus Bevier

 Buddy is a self-employed communications consultant from Pierre, S.D.
 He grew up fantasizing about catching fish on a fly rod, but never had a mentor to show him the way.
 His progression to the sport was an evolution; moving from salmon eggs, to spoons, to gift shop fly boxes.
 The first day he dragged an adult adams behind a clear float on Sylvan Lake resulted in so many fish to hand that it drew a crowd of curious tourists asking an oblivious kid about all his secrets.
 Not long after this discovery, his uncle gifted him a fly rod combo which he used to practice his techniques on picky brown trout in bear butte creek.
 His passion for the Black Hills and her fisheries are what ultimately attracted him to the Black Hills Fly Fishers organization.
 When the majority of its members believed his lies, he knew it was the right place for him to serve.
 Buddy coaches youth athletics, and volunteers on the board of directors for four different organizations.
-His favorite pastimes include fishing with his 14 year old golden retriever, swimming in the clean waters of Lake Oahe with his kids, chasing wild ringnecks along the breaks of the Missouri River, and playing pickleball with the local club.
+His favorite pastimes include swimming in the clean waters of Lake Oahe with his kids, playing pickleball with the local club and fly fishing for anything that swims.
 Buddy is also a fly fishing educator and fly tying instructor.
 As an aquatic education contractor for South Dakota Game, Fish and Parks, he is able to pursue his passion for fisheries education and advocacy.
 He is also the founder of the Fish Stories Archive at fishstories.org where he records angler voices and preserves them in the vault for future generations.

 Jeff Olson